 What Are Florida's State Laws on Dealer Fees?

-Dealer fees are part of the car buying process in Florida.
+Dealer fees are part of the car buying process in Florida and they happen no matter if you're buying a Honda, Hyundai, or Chevrolet.
 You must pay some of them if you want to purchase a vehicle.
 To avoid falling for dealer scams, though, you should always make sure the fees are legitimate and contest them if they're not.